Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Introduction

 Interestingly, the need of relaxed controls is unique to the time-inconsistent case.
 In the time-consistent case of exponential discounting, even if one considers relaxed controls, the optimal value achieved by a relaxed control can always be achieved alternatively by a standard control---it is then necessary to consider only standard controls; see Remarks~\ref{rm.discrete} and \ref{rm.conti}.

 Let us stress that an entropy-regularized MDP, besides serving as a powerful approximation tool, has it own meaning and application.
-As introduced in \cite{Ziebart08, Fox16} and clearly explained in \cite{WZZ20}, an entropy-regularized MDP naturally encodes the tradeoff between exploitation and exploration in reinforcement learning, with the exploration part represented by the added entropy term.
+As introduced in \citet{Ziebart08, Fox16} and clearly explained in \citet{WZZ20}, an entropy-regularized MDP encodes the tradeoff between exploitation and exploration in reinforcement learning, with the exploration part represented by the added entropy term.
 This line of research has so far focused on time-consistent cases.
-The only exception we know of is \cite{DDJ23}, where a relaxed equilibrium is found for a mean-variance portfolio selection problem.
-Our results contribute to the burgeoning area of reinforcement learning under time consistency: the relaxed equilibrium we found represents a learning policy under time inconsistency induced by non-exponential discounting.
+The only exception we know of is \citet{DDJ23}, where a relaxed equilibrium is found for a mean-variance portfolio selection problem.
+Our results contribute to the burgeoning area of reinforcement learning under time inconsistency: the {regular relaxed equilibrium} we found represents a learning policy under time inconsistency induced by non-exponential discounting; see the discussion below Theorem~\ref{thm.lambdaconvergence.discrete} and Remark~\ref{rem:RL}.

 The paper is organized as follows.
 Section \ref{sec:discrete} introduces a time-inconsistent MDP in discrete time that accommodates non-exponential discounting; an entropy-regularized version is also defined.
-We prove the existence of relaxed equilibria for entropy-regularized MDPs (Section \ref{subsec.discrete.entropy}) and obtain the same existence result for the original MDP by an approximation argument (Section \ref{subsec.discrete.noentropy}).
+We prove the existence of {regular relaxed equilibria} for entropy-regularized MDPs (Section \ref{subsec.discrete.entropy}) and obtain the existence of relaxed equilibria for the original MDP by an approximation argument (Section \ref{subsec.discrete.noentropy}).
+Section~\ref{subsec.cts.entropy} (resp.\ Section \ref{subsec.cts.noentropy}) extends results in Section \ref{subsec.discrete.entropy} (resp.\ Section \ref{subsec.discrete.noentropy}) to continuous time.
 Section \ref{subsec:relaxed needed} discusses when the use of relaxed controls is necessary.
-Section~\ref{subsec.cts.entropy} (resp.\ Section \ref{subsec.cts.noentropy}) extends results in Section \ref{subsec.discrete.entropy} (resp.\ Section \ref{subsec.discrete.noentropy}) to continuous time.
-Section~\ref{sec:disctsconverges} shows that discrete-time relaxed equilibria converge to a relaxed equilibrium in continuous time, as time step tends to zero.
+Section~\ref{sec:disctsconverges} shows that discrete-time {(regular)} relaxed equilibria converge to a {(regular)} relaxed equilibrium in continuous time, as time step tends to zero.
+The appendix collects (longer) proofs.